tgxs002/wikiscenes/README.md

     ```
     where:
     1. image_id is the id of each image.
-    2. kp_id is the id of keypoints, which is identical in the whole dataset.
+    2. kp_id is the id of keypoints, which is unique across the whole dataset.
     3. (x, y) the location of the keypoint in this image.

 ### Reproducing Results